skatejs/skatejs/README.md

   },

   // The binding methods this component supports.
 For example, if you specify
-  // the `type` as `skate.types.TAG`, then the component will only be bound
+  // the `type` as `skate.type.ELEMENT`, then the component will only be bound
   // to an element whos tag name matches the component ID.
   //
-  // - `ANY` Any type of binding.
-This is the default.
-  // - `TAG` Tag name only.
+  // - `ELEMENT` Tag name only.
-  // - `ATTR` Attribute names.
-  // - `CLASS` Class names.
-  // - `NOTAG` Attribute or class names.
+  // - `ATTRIBUTE` Attribute names.
-  // - `NOATTR` Class or tag names.
+  // - `CLASSNAME` Class names.
-  // - `NOCLASS` Attribute or tag names.
-  type: skate.types.ANY,
+  type: skate.type.ELEMENT,

   // The attribute name to add after calling the created() callback.
   resolvedAttribute: 'resolved',